agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 forms of strong consistency in our intended use case.
 This raises the question of how, if at all, one can rigorously enforce safety properties without compromising system performance beyond acceptable levels.

-Informed by the previous discussion, Section \ref{sec:des} offers a list of three desiderata of distributed applications in the contexts under consideration.
-These have been selected as especially desirable and relevant for our use cases, and they provide a basis for assessing the applicability of frameworks and techniques to overcome the apparent limitations imposed by the CAP theorem.
+This section concludes with a list of three desiderata of distributed applications in the contexts under consideration.

-Section \ref{sec:contcons} explains how the \emph{conit} framework [@2002tact] quantifies the C/A tradeoff with respect to three metrics: numerical error, order commit error, and real-time error.
-We summarize how to enforce consistency up to some real-valued $\epsilon \geq 0$ for each of these metrics separately.
-The conit framework allows applications to specify their own consistency semantics with respect to these measurements, and to mark updates as having a greater or lesser impact on consistency.
-Each replica, indeed each system request, can set its own bounds on observable inconsistency, while a general-purpose middleware library transparently enforces these requirements.
-At the extreme, the framework can enforce either atomic or sequential consistency by setting $\epsilon = 0$ for appropriately-defined conits.
-For $\epsilon > 0$, the framework offers neither CAP-consistency nor CAP-availability; in return, applications can provide limited amounts of availability, possibly during network partitions, while strictly bounding levels of inconsistency.
-One use case for this is to ``smooth out" intermittent fluctuations in network performance, a desirable feature for safety-critical systems operating without strict assumptions about the network.
+Section \ref{sec:background} presents general background information on distributed systems, strict consistency models, and proves Brewer's fundamental "CAP" theorem (Theorem CITE) that a distributed system cannot enforce strict consistency without going offline during network partitions, i.e. without making network performance an upper bound on overall system performance.
+Read pessimistically, a mild generalization (Theorem CITE) proves a realistic distributed system for emergency response network cannot provide global sequential consistency, a fact that will later motivate Section CITE.

+Section \ref{sec:networks} examines networking considerations.
+Our vision of future emergency networks integrates delay/disruption-tolerant and mobile ad-hoc networking concepts to provide communications that are robust to their harsh operating environment.
+We also feel that software-defined networking (SDN) offers a plausible path towards deploying sophisticated networking schemes without requiring all involved parties to purchase special-purpose, one-off equipment, as SDN-based equipment can be reprogrammed without replacing the hardware.

+Chapter whatever describes a foundational application run over our hypothetical network: a data-replication service that is attuned for the particulars of a chaotic network, built on Yu and Vahdat's theory of *conits*.
+Unlike some shared memory frameworks, this *continuous consistency* framework provides neither idealized consistency (linearizability) nor guaranteed high-availability, but rather a dynamically-tuned "amount" of both, allowing the system to weigh the differing importance of various kinds of updates and adjust its behavior in response to real network conditions.
+This idea rests on the observation that many high-level applications can tolerate some inconsistency among replicas, particularly if one can enforce a hard limit on how far apart replicas may diverge during periods of network unavailability.

-Section \ref{sec:sheaf} is an introduction to applied sheaf theory, which provides a highly general framework for measuring the mutual consistency of "overlapping" observations.
+Finally, nformation may come from sensors in the environment, personal area networks (PANs) associated with individual first responders (e.g. a Bluetooth-enabled heartrate monitor).
+One must avoid "swimming in data and drowning in noise."
+Data integration is the subject of Chapter whatever.
+This section contains a brief introduction to applied sheaf theory, which provides a highly general framework for measuring the mutual consistency of "overlapping" observations.
 Intuitively, these are observations which we expect to be correlated if not equal, such as the data generated by nearby sensors in a sensor network.
-We discuss an simulated example, due to [@2017robinsonCanonical], where sheaves are used to integrate heterogeneous sensor data, thereby improving an estimated location for a crashed aircraft.
-Unlike many introductions to the subject, we emphasize sheaves as "topologically-flavored" presheaves, viewing presheaves as highly generalized transition systems.
-Our expectation is that this approach makes the subject more accessible to computer scientists and serves to highlight themes common to Sections \ref{sec:contcons} and \ref{sec:sheaf}.
-It may even indicate the possibility of re-grounding conit theory in the principled mathematical framework of sheaf theory.

-Section \ref{sec:conclusion} concludes with suggestions for future work.
+Section \ref{sec:conclusion} concludes.

+\newpage
 # Distributed systems
 \label{sec:background}

-This section presents general background information on distributed systems, strict consistency models, and a fundamental result (Brewer's CAP theorem, Theorem CITE) that a distributed system cannot enforce strict consistency without going offline during network partitions, i.e. without making network performance an upper bound on overall system performance.
-Read pessimistically, this theorem proves a realistic distributed system for emergency response networks cannot provide sequential consistency (a fact that will later motivate Section CITE).

 A distributed system, broadly construed, is a collection of independent entities that cooperate to solve a problem that cannot be